katherinewu312/cs6120-tasks/l4/discussion.md

 to some confusion in reading the code itself at times.
 Additionally, we made sure to define a dataclass called Analysis to distinguish between forward/backward passes, initial values, merge functions, and transfer functions.
 Thus, specifying a new data flow analysis simply amounted to assigning values to these variables forward, init, merge, and transfer.
-We tested our generic solver using turnt, using the bril examples located in the test directory.
+We tested our generic solver using Turnt, using the Bril examples located in the test directory.
-We tested the generic solver by setting up turnt environments that ran the generic solver configured for live variables / constant propagation and checking that these runs matched the outputs of the respective standalone implementations.
-We think we deserve a Michelin star because we implemented multiple data flow analyses and tested these thoroughly using turnt before abstracting both implementations into a generic solver while verifying that correctness was maintained.
+We tested the generic solver by setting up Turnt environments that ran the generic solver configured for live variables / constant propagation and checking that these runs matched the outputs of the respective standalone implementations.
+We think we deserve a Michelin star because we implemented multiple data flow analyses and tested these thoroughly using Turnt before abstracting both implementations into a generic solver while verifying that correctness was maintained.